top of page

 The School was under British administration until May 1949, after which the school was handed over to the Government of India.
 On the 6th of September, 1949, the School was presented the Indian Union Colour, which replaced the old King’s Colour.
 After the takeover by the Government of Independent India, The Lawrence School was run as a public school, open to all, with a 40 percent reservation of seats and a 20 percent fee subsidy for children of Defence Personnel.

-The administration of The Lawrence School, Lovedale is vested in an autonomous body known as the Board of Governors appointed by the Ministry of Human Resource Development, Government of India.
+The administration of The Lawrence School, Lovedale is vested in an autonomous body known as the Board of Governors appointed by the Ministry of Education, Government of India.
 The School is neither exclusive nor elitist and it maintains a Secular and Cosmopolitan culture.
 In fact, the School is a miniature India, for children from many communities from all parts of the country and overseas, study here.
 They are brought up in an atmosphere that fosters a spirit of co-existence and respect for the feelings and beliefs of others.

 Location: